pandas-dev/pandas/doc/source/user_guide/basics.rst

 Passing a dictionary of column names to a scalar or a list of scalars, to ``DataFrame.agg`` allows you to customize which functions are applied to which columns.
-Note that the results are not in any particular order, you can use an ``OrderedDict`` instead to guarantee ordering.
+Note that the results are not in any particular order, you can use an ``OrderedDict`` instead to guarantee the order.

 .. ipython:: python